FTBAppTeam/vue-cli-plugin-ow-electron-builder/docs/guide/configuration.md

       // Provide an array of files that, when changed, will recompile the main process and restart Electron
       // Your main process file will be added by default
       mainProcessWatch: ['src/myFile1', 'src/myFile2'],
-      // Provide a list of arguments that Electron will be launched with during "electron:serve",
+      // Provide a list of arguments that Electron will be launched with during "ow:electron:serve",
       // which can be accessed from the main process (src/background.js).
-      // Note that it is ignored when --debug flag is used with "electron:serve", as you must launch Electron yourself
+      // Note that it is ignored when --debug flag is used with "ow:electron:serve", as you must launch Electron yourself
       // Command line args (excluding --debug, --dashboard, and --headless) are passed to Electron as well
       mainProcessArgs: ['--arg-name', 'arg-value']
     }